 WHAT CAN I EXPECT?

 At Grace of God Lutheran Church, we are a small, friendly church.
-When you arrive (for a worship service), someone will greet you at the door and welcome you.
+When you arrive (for a worship service), someone will welcome you and make sure you have a copy of the worship guide.
 Then choose any place you'd like to sit for the service.

 Our Sunday worship services (9:30am) are structured, and "timeless" (although they're usually an hour long).
 They contain elements used by the first believers some 2000 years ago, as well as elements from today.
-Our worship guide will walk you through every step of the service, with a few explanatory notes.
-Worship generally includes the following components:
+Our worship guide will walk you through every step of the service.
+See HERE for some more notes about "liturgical worship."

-After the service, we grab a cup of coffee and a plate of goodies before we casually sit and discuss, in depth, a selection from the Bible together.
+After the service, we grab a coffee and goodies before we casually discuss together, in depth, a selection from the Bible.

 FAQ

-While we do have a couple of sign-in opportunities, we won't pressure you to sign up for anything if you don't want to.
-We want to give you the chance to quietly let us know if you want to stay connected, and we keep track of attendance to help us manage our resources.
+While we do have a couple of sign-in opportunities (snacks or upcoming events, for example), we won't pressure you to sign up for anything.
+We'll give you the chance to quietly let us know if you want to stay connected, and we keep track of attendance to help us manage our resources.

 God knows humans all struggle with learning how to love each other.
 We need support, because we all continuously fail to treat our fellow human with kindness and respect.
 At Grace of God, we try our best to show grace and care to our fellow human - and while we too may fail sometimes, we are encouraged to try again knowing that we forgive each other and are forgiven by God's saving grace.